oresat/oresat-linux/image_builder/README.rst

 Build Image
 -----------

-.. note:: On a PocketBeagle or a BeagleBoard Black this will take ~40 minutes.
+.. note:: On a PocketBeagle or a BeagleBone Black this will take ~40 minutes.
    On a Raspberry Pi 3B it takes ~20 minutes.

 .. code-block::

-    $ cd oresat-linux/images/
+    $ cd oresat-linux/image_builder/
     $ ./build_images.sh <board>

 where <board> can be
+    - **c3** - The image for OreSat's C3 board.
     - **cfc** - The image for OreSat's CFC (Cirrus Flux Camera) board.
-    - **dev** - A basic image for development.
-All other images are derived from this image.
+    - **dev** - A general image for development.
     - **dxwifi** - The image for the OreSat DxWiFi board.
     - **gps** - The image the OreSat's GPS board.
     - **star-tracker** - The image for the OreSat's Star Tracker board.